When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 • sf-check Icon

-Below average price point
+Below-average price point

 • sf-check Icon

-Good motion isolation for couples
+Effective motion isolation for couples and co-sleepers

 • sf-close Icon

-Foam layers trap body heat throughout the night
+Foam layers trap body heat

 • sf-close Icon